 Have team members switch roles for a defined period or simulated scenario.
 Marketing presents the engineering perspective.
 Junior team members lead a session.

-This builds empathy across the team and helps everyone understand the constraints and pressures their colleagues face.
+This builds empathy across the team and helps everyone understand the constraints and pressures their colleagues face daily.

-Team building activities for small groups (3-8 people)
+Team building activities for small groups (3 to 8 People)

 Smaller teams can go deeper with activities that require more individual participation.
 These work well for project teams, leadership groups, or any context where psychological safety is a priority.